 My Karate Sensei told us this story.

 "Long time ago when we studied Karate in the Japanese village, we tied our gi ( practice uniform ) with a rope and that rope was your white belt.

-Most of the time we practiced in the fields or in our yards, so the white belt would eventually became brown and after even more years of practice it would become black.
-That's how you get your 'black belt' "
+Most of the time we practiced in the fields or in our yards, so the white belts eventually became brown and more years of practice they would become black.
+That's how you get your black belt.

-"Then," he would say, pausing to let this powerful teaching sink in, "as you continue your practice even longer your black belt starts to fall apart and the threads come out white."
+"Then," he would say, pausing to let this powerful teaching sink in, "as you continue your practice for even longer your black belt starts coming apart and the threads come out white."

 "Remember" he said,

 " the true goal of all Karate is to become a white belt again."

 Starring down at his feet, a client once said, "I feel really uncomfortable doing new things."

 So I also starred down at his feet and asked, "How uncomfortable is that?"